How Does SSA Determine Back Pay For SSDI?

 What Makes Back Pay So Crucial?

-• You are blind or disabled according to the Social Security Administration’s “Blue Book” of disability designations; or
+• You are blind or disabled according to the Social Security Administration’s “Blue Book” of disability designations

-Back pay from Social Security Disability Insurance is the money you are owed due to a delay in processing your claim.
+Back pay is the money you are owed due to a delay in processing your disability claim.
 As long as you were qualified on the date you submitted your application, the Social Security Administration will start sending you payments as soon as your application is processed.
-We call this sum of money “back pay.”

 If you apply for SSDI and it takes the Social Security Administration a long time to process your claim, you may be eligible for back pay.
 The substantial waiting time for processing SSDI applications makes this even more important.
 As a result of the holdup, practically all people who apply for SSDI will receive full compensation.